dhruvg19/amplfiers-and-filters/README.md

                                             Figure 23: Non-inverting Opamp

-using the formula to calculate the output voltage of a potential divider network, we can calculate the closed-loop voltage gain (A<sub>V</sub>) of the Non-inverting Amplifier as follows:
+Using the formula to calculate the output voltage of a potential divider network, we can calculate the closed-loop voltage gain (A<sub>V</sub>) of the Non-inverting Amplifier as follows:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/63674480/79672656-c9be1300-81f1-11ea-8431-53c14e15ae83.png"/>